Kvenli/FCC-challenges/README.md

 15. Apply Functional Programming to Convert Strings to URL Slugs(Functional Programming):
 A function that takes a String and returns a new one which replace the espaces for hyphens.

-16. Sum All Numbers in a Range(Intermediate Algorithm Scripting);
+16. Sum All Numbers in a Range(Intermediate Algorithm Scripting):
 A function which reorder arrays to sum its elements and retun said sum.

+17. Diff Two Arrays(Intermediate Algorithm Scripting):
+A function which takes two arrays and returns a new one which includes only the non-commom elements between them Solution throughout Array.includes().